Unboxed-Software/solana-course/content/oracles.md

 # Lesson

 Oracles are services that provide external data to a blockchain network.
-Blockchains by nature are siloed environments that have no knowledge of the outside world.
+Blockchains by nature are siloed environments that do not know the outside world.
 This constraint inherently puts a limit on the use cases for decentralized applications (dApps).
 Oracles provide a solution to this limitation by creating a decentralized way to get real-world data on-chain.

 Oracles can provide just about any type of data on-chain.
 Examples include: